Experience Snowflake with notebooks¶

-Snowflake Notebooks is a development surface that you can use with many other Snowflake features.
-This topic shows how to leverage other Snowflake capabilities within notebooks.
+Snowflake Notebooks is a development environment that you can use with other Snowflake features.
+This topic shows how to leverage other Snowflake features within notebooks.

 The Snowpark library provides an intuitive API for querying and processing data in a data pipeline.
 Using the Snowpark library, you can build applications that process data in Snowflake without moving data to the system where your application code runs.
 You can also automate data transformation and processing by writing stored procedures and scheduling those procedures as tasks in Snowflake.